TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 DRTM architecture.

-To determine PCR usage, Linux Secure Launch follows the TrenchBoot Secure Launch Specification of using a measurement policy stored in the SLRT.
-The policy details what should be measured and the PCR in which to store the measurement.
+To determine PCR usage, Linux Secure Launch follows the TrenchBoot Secure Launch Specification of using a measurement policy stored in the Secure Launch Resource Table (SLRT), which is defined in the Secure Launch Specification. policy details what should be measured and the PCR in which to store the measurement.
 The measurement policy provides the ability to select the PCR.DLME_Detail (PCR20) PCR as the location for the DRTM components measured by